 Transportation engineers at the Insurance Institute for Highway Safety believe that the A-pillar roof design of these vehicles blocks visibility for motorists, especially when they are making a turn, making them more prone to hitting pedestrians at intersections and other locations.
 Earlier studies have shown that pedestrians are much more likely to suffer serious or fatal injuries when they are involved in an accident with a large vehicle like an SUV, compared to when they are hit by a smaller car.
 This new study shows that these vehicles are also much more likely to be involved in accidents with pedestrians while turning, compared to smaller cars

 The risk was also quite high at other locations beside intersections.
 The overall risk was approximately 56% higher in the case of SUVs and 25% higher in the case of pickup trucks.

 Pedestrian accident fatality deaths dropped to their lowest in 2009.
 However, from then on, these numbers have seen a steadily upward trend, and in 2020, the number of pedestrians killed in accidents was a staggering 59% higher than in 2009.
 The Insurance Institute for Highway Safety researchers believe that it is time for us to consider whether having larger vehicles on the road has contributed in some way to that increasing pedestrian death rate.
 There is no doubt that there has been a spike in the number of large vehicles on our roads over the past couple of decades.
 That isn’t good news for people who choose to walk to get around.

-The Atlanta car accident attorneys at the Katz Law Firm are dedicated to the representation of persons injured in auto accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers are dedicated to the representation of persons injured in auto accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in a car accident, talk to an attorney at our firm and discuss if you have legal rights to a claim for damages.